withr/withr.github.io/_posts/2016-10-24-install-tensorflow-ubuntu-16-04.md

 ~~~~

- - The lastest version may has problem, but the following version works:
+ - The lastest version may has problem, but the following version works([ref](https://github.com/tensorflow/tensorflow/issues/4319)):

 ~~~~
 git reset --hard ec7f37e40fed